Moderator: Community Team

 Also, I heard the Hells Angels were inspired by this and offered to escort families to funerals that were being protested.
 Does anyone know if it actually happened anywhere?

-squishyg wrote:Woodruff wrote:muy_thaiguy wrote:Thankfully, a group of University of Wyoming students dressed up in angel outfits with wings and went and stood in front of the Westboro members to block out their signs in front of all the cameras.
+Interestingly enough, one of them (the students that dressed up as angels, NOT a Westboro person) ended up being my high school English teacher, and even showed us a picture of her doing it.squishyg wrote:Woodruff wrote:Ooooh...I like that idea!muy_thaiguy wrote:Thankfully, a group of University of Wyoming students dressed up in angel outfits with wings and went and stood in front of the Westboro members to block out their signs in front of all the cameras.

 Yes, it's been christened "Angel Action" and has been used at other funerals since then as a counter-protest of sorts, although many see it as simply a shield and a sign of human compassion.
 Moises Kaufman & Tectonic Theatre Project's The Laramie Project, which is a brilliant documentary style play that got turned into a tv movie, captures the original moment and gives you some story behind how the students, led by Matthew Shepard's friend-turned activist Romaine Patterson, got to that place.
 It's a beautiful story about anger turned to peace.
 I saw it closing weekend in NY, and the audience burst into applause and hoots & hollers when that monologue was over.